NkVaishnav/Vaishnav_Physical_design_P2/README.md

 **Running STA and generating the QOR**

-Check the below code for the update  tcl.tcl
+Check the below code for the update  tclbox.tcl

 ```